 On the first Monday in September, Canada celebrates Labour Day the only statutory holiday created to celebrate the rights and interests of a specific group – the Working Class.
 Although parades had marked the rise of unions and trade interests since the early 1800s, serious lobbying for a single day begun in the mid-1880s under various Canadian Labour groups did not bear fruit until 1894.

 The new legislation legitimized the event on a countrywide scale.
 It became an acceptable part of society’s calendar of events.
 Cities and the middle class began to embrace the concept, feeling the event was now respectable entertainment.
-In fact, as Craig Heron and Steve Penfold point out in their book The Workers’ Festival: A History of Labour Day in Canada, respectability was an integral component of such demonstrations.
-It did not matter whether the event took place in Winnipeg or Saint John NB, the trades presented themselves in an orderly fashion, their dress tidy, crisp and clean – completely respectable persons.
+As Craig Heron and Steve Penfold point out in their book The Workers’ Festival: A History of Labour Day in Canada, respectability was an integral component of such demonstrations.
+It did not matter whether the event took place in Winnipeg or Saint John NB, the trades presented themselves in an orderly fashion, their dress tidy, crisp and clean – completely respectable people.

 The First Labour Day Celebrations